 Make an appointment with your GP

 If you’ve been struggling for a while, speak with your GP about how you’ve been feeling.
 Ask for help.
 Get a referral to a psychologist.
-In Australia you can access up to six , and a professional can guide you through what to do.
+In Australia you can access up to six Medicare-subsidised (or free) sessions, and a professional can guide you through what to do.

 Check in with friends and colleagues

-You may not have heard from someone in a while, or you noticed he didn’t seem himself when you last caught up.
-Ask him if he is OK and spend time with him.
-Look into his eyes and be present.
-Listen to him without judgement and without solving his problems.
-Ask him how he can take action and offer your support.
+You may not have heard from someone in a while, or you noticed they didn’t seem themselves when you last caught up.
+Ask if they’re okay and spend time talking together.
+Be present.
+Listen without judgement and without solving their problems.
+Ask how they can take action and offer your support.
 Then follow up.